| Amazon InteractiveThe Ecotourism Game

 been called a way to save the rainforest and a "win-win development

+strategy for undeveloped rural areas."
 In many situations, however, ecotourism fails to deliver

 on its promise.
 Many researchers have studied ecotourism's failures as